- Violation of the Rules of Conduct as outlined may result in disqualification from the competition.

-- Competitors will not disclose any information involving the challenges to anyone during the competition outside of their competition team.
+- Competitors will not disclose any information involving the challenges to anyone during the respective round outside of their competition team.

 - Participants can only be on one team and cannot change teams during the competition.
 Once a team has started the competition, enrollment for the team is locked, and team members CANNOT be changed later in the competition.

 - Detailees to an external department can represent their home or detailed department.
 For example, a member of the Coast Guard detailed to DoD's US Cyber Command can be on a DoD or a DHS team.